 Pixelbook Go maximum SAR values as reported to ISED are:

 This device has been certified for use in Canada.
 Status of the listing in the ISED’s REL (Radio Equipment List) can be found at the following web address: www.ic.gc.ca/app/sitt/reltel/srch/nwRdSrch.do

 Additional Canadian information on RF exposure also can be found at the following web address: www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf08792.html

 Frequency Bands and Power

-Data given here is the maximum radio-frequency power transmitted in the frequency band(s) in which the radio equipment operates.
+Data given here is the maximum RF power transmitted in the frequency band(s) in which the radio equipment operates.